 - Loose or damaged timing chain

-– Check engine mounts for damage
+- Check the engine mounts for damage

-– Replace worn or damaged parts
+- Replace any worn or damaged parts

 Conclusion